ceford/j4xdemos-com-jdocmanual-v2/README.md

 Jdocmanual requires Joomla 4 or 5.
 It is best used on a system which allows command line access.
-Some functionality will not be available on shared hosting due to the use of the PHP exec function to commit changes to git.
+Some functionality will not be available on shared hosting due to the use of the php exec function to commit changes to git.

 ## Install git

-Git is a version control system available for most platforms.
+Git is aversion control system available for most platforms.
 It is not essential for Jdocmanual and you don't need to know much about it.
 Install it if you can.
 Otherwise see the `workarounds` below.